Aitia-IIOT/ah5-docs-java-spring/docs/api/add-on/interfaceBridgeManagement-generic-http.md

 }
 ```

-The service operation **responds** with the status code `200` if called successfully and the tragtes have been filtered.
+The service operation **responds** with the status code `200` if called successfully and the targets have been filtered.
 The response also contains a
 [TranslationCheckTargetsResponse](../data-models/translation-check-targets-response.md) JSON encoded body.

 ```